tkachukcha/100-days-of-code/log.md

 **Today's Progress**:
 Today I was thinking and planning what should I do next.
 I have plans of making the app universal, so you can input surf spot name and get a report on chosen day, or forecast for future days.
 So I was looking at my code and thinking, if I had these plans beforehand, I would have written a function with parameters for getting urls, but instead I started with just an idea and started writing code just for one surf spot.
-So now I wanna wewrite everything.
+So now I wanna rewrite everything.

 **Things learned**:
 - Before making app, plan what you want it to be beforehand, with all the functionality.
 It will make writing code easily.